-A publisher may add and publish content to pages within directories for which they have been given permission.
-A publisher can create, change, publish, archive, and delete pages from the website without needing approval from anyone.
-Student workers cannot hold the role of publisher.
+An editor may add and publish content to pages within directories for which they have been given permission.
+An editor can create, change, publish, archive and delete pages from the website without needing approval from anyone.
+Student workers cannot hold the role of editor.

-The editor can make changes to a webpage but not publish.
-Publishers are notified by an editor when edits are ready for review and publishing.
+The contributor can make changes to a webpage but not publish.
+Editors should notified by contributor when edits are ready for review and publishing.

-Only editors who have been formally trained will be given access to Kentico, which is the University’s content management system.
-Primary publishers may request training for new users with trainer following the process to request access.
+Only content managers who have been formally trained will be given access to WordPress, which is the University’s content management system.
+Primary editors may request training for new users with trainer following the process to request access.
 A member of the Marketing & Communications team will provide in-person training sessions on how to edit the website; it is the trainee’s responsibility to absorb the material, to practice what they learn in these sessions and to use the training and style documents provided.
 Training can be offered upon request regarding tools not covered during the initial training.

-Publisher training is available for content editors who need to publish changes and do high level work on the unit's website.
+Training is available for content managers who need to publish changes and do high level work on the unit’s website.
 This training will include instruction on proper use of <div> tags, accessibility and branding considerations, management of website content usability, and more.
 Additional training will be made available to advanced users based on their needs.

 Accessibility training is held every year along with other accessibility related topics for content editors and the campus community, held by the Accessibility Committee (formerly UDAL) in May to honor Global Accessibility Awareness Day.